 Advertisement

-Development and internal validation of a prognostic nomogram incorporating F-NLR and HAGR scores in patients with oral squamous cell carcinoma: a single-center retrospective cohort study
+Creation and internal validation of a prognostic nomogram utilizing F-NLR and HAGR scores for patients diagnosed with oral squamous cell carcinoma: a retrospective cohort analysis from a single center

 To construct a novel individualized prognostic model for patients with oral squamous cell carcinoma (OSCC) by integrating traditional clinical parameters with F-NLR and HAGR scores, addressing the limitations of the TNM staging system.